aukilabs/domain-server/README.md

 Here's an example of how to run it:

 You need Postgres 14 to start a domain server.
-Check [PostgresQL](https://www.postgresql.org/download/) or [Docker](https://hub.docker.com/_/postgres).
+Check PostgreSQL [official website](https://www.postgresql.org/download/) or [Docker Hub Repository](https://hub.docker.com/_/postgres).
 Create a database that domain server can connect to.

 ```shell
 docker run --name=domains --restart=unless-stopped --detach \